enzonr/MAL_TRK_MALARIA_CS_AND_FOCI/docs/mal_cs_foci_tracker_design.md

 #### Foci polygons

 The Foci Investigation and Response programme allows for polygons to be captured instead of points.
-Currently and due to limitations in the packaging process, these are not included as maps analytics objects in the programmes by default, but they can be easily added as a tracked entity layer
+Currently these are not included as map objects in the programmes by default, but they can be added as a tracked entity layer.

 ![Foci polygon layer](images/polygon.png)